mattstyles/level-connect-client/README.md

 > Connects to a level-connect instance

 Level-connect-client is a small utility client for connecting to a level-connect server.
-It seamlessly handles the minimal handshake and exposes http api used to manipulate the underlying database instance.
+It seamlessly handles the minimal handshake and exposes the http api used to manipulate the underlying database instance.

 ## Installation